 Long before then, at least before I could personally tell you who any of them were, there was a little house that peeped out past the tree.
 That house belonged to a lady I would never meet.
 She was my great-great-grandmother.
 Later in life, hearing stories about her, it saddened me that she died before I could meet her.
 But, in reality, it was never likely I would.
 After all; she was my great-great; four generations before me.
 Still, the stories had me feeling I almost knew her.
 I did however; get to live fully aware of three great-grandparents.
 Two barely a memory.
 These are all family members on my dad’s side of the family.

 Eventually, that big old oak tree would be long gone.
 I don’t recall anyone saying for sure why.
 But, it’s not unlikely a tornado or hurricane took it down.
-There is a long-standing history of both in and around the tiny Colerain, North Carolina farming town that I was born into.
+There is a long-standing history of both in and around the tiny Colerain, North Carolina farming town that I’m a native of.
 That tree was once the landmark that stood just past the resting place of many family members.
 Long before I was even a thought, there were many who would be placed there as their final resting place.
-As I grew up, from a young child to an adult, there would now be so many I did know.
+But as I grew up, from a young child to an adult, there would be so many I now did know.
 This included a great-grandmother and grandmother, a dearly loved and missed sister, aunts, uncles and cousins.

 This particular land; just a small patch in comparison to what surrounds it, belongs to my family.
 Long ago, my great-great grandmother lived beyond it.
 Just past the old oak tree.
 Now; it’s one of two paternal family cemeteries.
-The other, so tiny you’d miss it if you weren’t looking carefully for it.
+The other, so tiny you could miss it if you weren’t looking carefully for it.
 After many decades, far longer than I’ve lived, it’s now full.
 Still, the location is part of a road with well over a hundred years history linked to my family.
-That I know of.
+That I know of anyway.
 Maybe more.

-Across the road, close to but barely noticeable from the road, rests the last of an old wood pile that was once the tiny house my father was born in.
+Across the road, close to, yet barely noticeable from the road, rests the last of an old wood pile that was once the tiny house my father was born in.
 I was always fascinated by that.
 Mostly because my father was the second to the last of eleven children to be born.
 Actually twelve total, but one was stillborn.